khaled308/dsa/README.md

 * return indices of two numbers whose sum is equal to given number
 * find first and last occurrence of a number in sorted array
 * search in rotated sorted array
+* count number of occurrences in sorted array
+* search in infinite sorted array

 ## Bit Manipulation
 * given a number, set its i'th bit